Missed all the Part 1 action? Catch up here: Global Destination Review: New Zealand Part I

 We’re back at it again in New Zealand!
 This time we’re off to explore the South Island - one of the world’s ultimate outdoor playgrounds.
 Everything here is geared towards getting you outside with tonnes of cheap and sometimes free activities!
 It’s bursting with adventure in every direction:

 Nicknamed the ‘Garden City’ for its oodles of botanic gardens and parks.
 This spectacular city is also home to the only open-range zoo in the country, The Orana Wildlife Park.
-After dark, it’s about as rowdy as the wildlife, with restaurants, bars and pubs lining every street.
+After dark, it’s about as rowdy as the wildlife, with restaurants, bars and clubs lining every street.
 Hit up the Adrenalin Forest with over 100 challenges and flying foxes for those with no fear.
-Christchurch is also the only place in the world where you can Hot Air Balloon with views from all angles.
-Cop mountain ranges for days on one side and the rolling waves of the Pacific on the other!
+Christchurch is also the only place in the world where you can Hot Air Balloon with views from all angles - cop mountain ranges for days on one side and the rolling waves of the Pacific on the other!

 Visit the sunny side of New Zealand and the home of hops!
 With breweries spanning across the region, it’s got a thriving rep for delicious beers.
 With vistas of coastline, countryside and mountains off in the distance - choose from the range of trails and take a bike tour of the vineyards close by.
 If wine and grapes aren’t your thing, there’s plenty of breweries and cafes too!
 You can even explore the famous Abel Tasman National Park, with sheltered bays it’s home to seals and dolphins and it's perfect for sailing and sea kayaking.